runalishitap04/AUTOMATED-REPORT-GENERATION/README.md

 Report Generation and Distribution: The system compiles the processed data into the chosen templates, producing reports in various formats such as PDF, Excel, HTML, or interactive dashboards.
 Automated delivery options include email, cloud sharing, or direct integration with enterprise resource planning (ERP) or customer relationship management (CRM) platforms.

-Advantages of Automated Report Generation
+Advantages of Automated Report Generation:

 Time Efficiency: Manual report creation can be time-consuming, especially with large datasets or complex analyses.
 Automation accelerates this process, enabling real-time or near-real-time reporting.